Prompt Library · 36 prompts

 Communication

-About the recipients: [describe who they are, e.g. "customers in our store", "B2B contacts in the IT industry"]
+If the recipients: [describe who they are, e.g., "customers in our store", "B2B contacts in the IT industry"]

 Call to action: [what do you want them to do?]